tabbykatz/100-days-of-code/r1-log.md

 ### day 17/99
  Today I learned about async await & promises in javascript.
 Also got the github cli working on my virtual machine!
+### day 18/99
+ There was coding between the many zoom meetings of today.
+I played with jQuery for the first time.
+I was dazzled by canvas!
+And I got to use bitwise XOR to solve a problem which is my Very Favorite Thing.